Shoeb891/Hackprix-goodfirstissue-bot/README.md

 ## What is the @goodfirstissue Bot?

-@**goodfirstissuebot** is a GitHub bot designed to help open-source projects attract and engage new contributors.
+@**gfibot(goodfirstissue)** is a GitHub bot designed to help open-source projects attract and engage new contributors.
 It does this by tweeting about unassigned and open issues that are labeled as "good first issue."
 This selective notification approach allows potential contributors to easily find beginner-friendly tasks without the clutter of irrelevant updates.

 ### How @gfibot Works